bairblog/bairblog.github.io/_posts/2026-04-30-adaptive-parallel-reasoning.md

 Specifically, we apply masking and position IDs to mimic the inference behavior, such that each thread is only conditioned on the prompt+subtasks, without ever attending to sibling threads or the final conclusion.

-The engine-agnostic design makes adoption easy since you don't need to figure out a separate hosting method and can leverage existing hardware infra.
+The engine-agnostic design makes adoption easy since you don’t need to figure out a separate hosting method and can leverage existing hardware infra.
 It also gets better as existing inference engines get better.
-What's more, with an engine-agnostic method, we can serve a hybrid model that switches between sequential and parallel thinking modes easily.
+What’s more, with an engine-agnostic method, we can serve a hybrid model that switches between sequential and parallel thinking modes easily.

 ## Training Models to Use Parallelism

 Once the inference path exists, the next problem is teaching a model to use it.
 Demonstrations are needed because the model must learn to output special tokens that orchestrate control flow.
 We found the instruction-following capabilities of base models insufficient for generating parallel threads.

-An interesting question here is: does SFT training induce a fundamental reasoning capability for parallel execution that was previously absent, or does it merely align the model's existing pre-trained capabilities to a specific control-flow token syntax.
+An interesting question here is: does SFT training induce a fundamental reasoning capability for parallel execution that was previously absent, or does it merely align the model’s existing pre-trained capabilities to a specific control-flow token syntax.
 Typical wisdom is SFT teaches new knowledge; but contrary to common belief, some papers—notably Parallel-R1 ([Zheng et al., 2025](https://doi.org/10.48550/arXiv.2509.07980)) and NPR ([Wu et al., 2025](https://doi.org/10.48550/arXiv.2512.07461))—argue that their SFT demonstrations simply induce format following (i.e., how to structure parallel requests).
 We leave this as future work.

 <p class="apr-fig apr-fig--wide">
 <img src="/assets/adaptive-parallel-reasoning/figure-11-demo-sources.png" alt="Figure 11: Sources of Parallelization Demonstration Data"><br>